egealtan/research-project-cookiecutter/{{cookiecutter.repo_name}}/README.md

 │       ├── models          <- Code that houses all models
 │
-├── data                    <- Need to put /data/ in .gitignore │
+├── data                    <- Need to put /data/ in .gitignore │       ├── raw             <- Raw data, never change this │       ├── processed       <- Processed data that is used in figures │
 ├── docs
 │